NexPlayer/NexPlayer_Unreal_Plugin/README.md

  <img  src="Source/Gifs/2020_11_17.gif" width="80%" height="80%" alt="Cube Demo" align="center"></img>
 </p>

-NexPlayer™ for Unreal Engine is a cross-platform video streaming player for Unreal Engine apps that supports video playback across all Android, iOS, and Windows devices.
-NexPlayer's Unreal video plugin is the only player supporting HLS & DASH streaming on **all Android & iOS devices.**
+NexPlayer™ for Unreal Engine is a cross-platform video streaming player for Unreal Engine apps that supports video playback across all Android and Windows devices.
+NexPlayer's Unreal video plugin is the only player supporting HLS & DASH streaming on **all Android & Windows devices.**

 This repository contains the NexPlayer™ Unreal Engine video streaming player plugin features list as well as an installation guide.
 If you want to get a copy of our fully working demo, contact us at our [website](https://nexplayersdk.com/).